ROCm/omniperf/docs/conceptual/local-data-share.rst

    :ref:`SIMD pairs <desc-lds>` that are actively using the LDS, averaged over the lifetime of the kernel.

-.. [#2] The maximum value of the bank conflict rate is less than 100% (specifically: 96.875%), as the first cycle in the :ref:`LDS scheduler <desc-lds>` is never considered contended.
+.. [#lds-bank-conflict] The maximum value of the bank conflict rate is less than 100% (specifically: 96.875%), as the first cycle in the :ref:`LDS scheduler <desc-lds>` is never considered contended.